veracity/veracity-documentation/sections/tenantmanagement/tenantmanagement.md

 ## Use case scenarios

-We have prepared three sample use case scenarios of fictional applications created by a fictional SafeTech Solutions company to demonstrate what Veracity has to offer.
+We have prepared three sample use case scenarios of fictious applications created by a fictious SafeTech Solutions company to demonstrate what Veracity has to offer.
 The scenarios correspond to the [three Veracity management modes](#veracity-management-modes).

 ### Why choose Veracity?